noeppi-noeppi/Bongo/custom-bingos.md

 ### Backpack Inventory

 `backpackInventory` is a list of items that each team gets in the backpack when the game starts.
 Unlike `startingInventory` here not each player but each team gets the items.
+It works the same as `startingInventory` with the exception that `Slot` is not available.

+### Emergency Items

-It works the same as `startingInventory` with the exception that `Slot` is not available
+`emergencyItems` is a list of items that each team can get once per game with `/bingo emergency`.
+However on redeeming, 3 random tasks will get locked.
+It works the same as `startingInventory` with the exception that `Slot` is not available.
+An empty list will disable the feature.

 ### Teleporter